exercism/java/exercises/concept/squeaky-clean/.meta/design.md

 ## Out of scope

-- Converting an integer to a character and vice versa.
+- Handling control characters and unicode characters.
 - Advanced unicode issues such as surrogates, text normalization, combining characters.
 - Cultural considerations and invariants.